-(In thousands) December 31, 2021 Reserve for losses and LAE, net of reinsurance \$ 736,356 Reinsurance recoverables on unpaid claims 66,676 Unallocated LAE 20,104 Total gross reserve for losses and LAE (1) \$ 823,136
+(In thousands) Dec cember 31, 2022 Reserve for losses and LAE, net of reinsurance \$ 385,945 Reinsurance recoverable on unpaid claims 24,727 Unallocated LAE 10,283 Total gross reserve for losses and LAE (1) \$ 420,955

-(1) Excludes title insurance reserve for losses and LAE of \$5.5 million.
+1) Excludes title insurance reserve for losses and LAE of \$5.9 million.

-The following is supplementary information about average historical claims duration as of December 31, 2021, representing the average distribution of when claims are paid relative to the year of default.
+The following is supplementary information about average historical claims duration as of December 31, 2022, representing the average distribution of when claims are paid relative to the year of default.